 An Executive Director for the Arts in Academia / Freelance Artist

-Mr. Wolfe is currently an Associate Professor at Missouri Southern State University and Chair of the Theatre Dept.
+Mr. Wolfe is currently an Associate Professor at North Idaho College and Director of the Theatre Program.

 In small spaces or large theatres, Mr. Wolfe has directed and devised theatre, musicals, and operas for over 10 years.